chrischenyc/real-life-cdk-ts/README.md

 -   make sure your command line has sufficient access to the target AWS account. recommend [Configuring the AWS CLI to use AWS IAM Identity Center (successor to AWS Single Sign-On)](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sso.html).

--   [bootstrap](https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html) CDK in the target AWS account, if it hasn't been done.
+-   [bootstrap](https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html) CDK in the target AWS account, if it hasn't been.

 ```bash
 # deploy everything